Clemson vs. Florida State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Clemson and its opponents have combined for 46.5 points -- this matchup's over/under -- only twice this season.
+- Clemson and its opponents have scored at least 47.5 points -- this matchup's over/under -- just two times this year.

-- Florida State's games have gone over 46.5 points in six of seven chances this season.

-- The combined points per game average of the two teams, 51.3, is 4.8 points above Saturday's over/under.
+- The combined points per game average of the two teams, 51.3, is 3.8 points more than Saturday's over/under.

-- This contest's total is 5.5 points more than the 41 these two squads combine to surrender per game this season.
+- These two squads combine to allow 41 points per game, 6.5 fewer than this contest's over/under.

 Clemson Stats and Trends